 Cascade’s Free Group Rides are searchable by classification.
 Look on the left sidebar of Cascade calendar page for the option to search for rides by date, pace, location, interest, or terrain.

 A guide to Free Group Ride classifications

 To help you select a ride that suits your style, skills and energy level.
 For your first Free Group Ride, choose a ride with a pace and terrain that you feel confident about, and with a location you are comfortable with.
 If it is too easy, you can look for a faster paced ride next time, and if you can’t finish, it’s better to be in an area you are familiar with and know how to get home from.

-The pace classification refers to the range of speeds on level ground without breaks.
-Downhills may be faster, uphills slower.
+Pace classification indicates the intended range of speeds on level ground without breaks.
+This means downhill sections of the ride may be faster, and uphill sections slower.

 - Easy: Under 10 mph

 - Leisurely: 10-12 mph

 - Steady: 12-14 mph

 - Vigorous: 18- 20 mph